-Using the CRU field kit, you can carry the most essential pieces of your forensic toolkit.
-The heart of this field kit consists of the write protect devices that WiebeTech manufactures in-house.
+Using the CRU field kit, you can carry the essential pieces of your forensic toolkit.
+The heart of this field kit consists of the write-protect devices that WiebeTech manufactures in-house.
 The kits also contain interfaces for EIDE, SATA, and laptop hard drives.

 You can find CRU field kits here, and they’re also listed at some third-party Web sites.

 Logicube offers some of the fastest disk-to-disk and disk-to-image transfer equipment now on the market.
-As storage devices grow larger, transferring 4 gigabytes per minute can save quite a bit of time over other methods of field data acquisition.
+As storage devices grow larger, transferring 4 gigabytes per minute can save quite a bit of time over other field data acquisition methods.

-The Logicube data capture equipment captures data from a target media and transfers it to another disk or an image while at the same time performing an integrity check to ensure a forensic copy.
+The Logicube data capture equipment captures data from a target media.
+It transfers it to another disk or an image while at the same time performing an integrity check to ensure a forensic copy.
 The devices have various interfaces and usually come in a field kit configuration.